lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The literature itself offers strategies for emotional self-management, which readers must practice/enact by responding appropriately to the text.
 I want to identify these strategies, while resisting broad myths of chronological change.

+## guidelines ##

+--- remember this process is unsatisfying inherently. choose like 3/100 ideas, and explain them well in your position paper; the rest will emerge at the oral

+--- I really mean - 3/100.
+The worst that can happen for someone like you is you get lost in the trees, can't see the wood, etc. Simplify it down

+--- more like a manifesto than a thesis proposal

+--- it should be an exploration of ideas though, not a 'here is a list of the ideas I will explore and in this structure'

+--- it's something like - I read all this, i learned all this, i care about THIS THIS AND THIS (just 3 things, out of 100!) - here is how I want to move forward

+— your question is -what do i think my investment in this field is. what do I want to spend 2-3 years writing about